HOSTED-POWER/docs-turbostack-app/turbostack_configuration/Database/phpMyAdmin.md

 ### Accessing phpMyAdmin

-You can access the phpMyAdmin module for your application by opening your web browser and navigating to the default URL with the 'phpmyadm' path.
-For example: https://www.yourdomain.ext/phpmyadm.
+You can access the phpMyAdmin module for your application by opening your web browser and navigating to the default URL with the 'phpadm' path.
+For example: https://www.yourdomain.ext/phpadm

 Once there, you will encounter a password prompt.
 Enter your SSH user credentials (account name and password) to proceed.